nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/rest-api/json-marshalling/creating-your-own-marshaller.md

     You can use the Nuxeo Platform marshalling service outside the web context.
 The simplest way is to use `org.nuxeo.ecm.core.io.registry.MarshallerHelper`.

-    {{#> panel type='code' heading='MarshallingHelper - Java-to-JSON'}}
+    {{#> panel type='code' heading='MarshallerHelper - Java-to-JSON'}}

     ```java
     Product product = ...;
-    String json = MarshallingHelper.objectToJson(product, CtxBuilder.get());
+    String json = MarshallerHelper.objectToJson(product, CtxBuilder.get());
     ```

     {{/panel}}

-    The `MarshallingHelper` class is a helper to use the `MarshallingRegistry` service.
+    The `MarshallerHelper` class is a helper to use the `MarshallingRegistry` service.
 This service provides multiple ways to get marshallers depending on your needs.

     {{#> panel type='code' heading='MarshallingRegistry - Java-to-JSON'}}